aultimus/slack-user-data-service/README.md

 * I chose not to process team_joined events but it would not be much work to add this functionality, this is because I have observed user_changed events to accompany team_join events in every occasion that I have witnessed them.
+* The integration tests currently parse the html form served on /users, this code is brittle to changes in format / extensions but provides good confidence that the user facing table feature which was the deliverable for this assignment is functioning as expected.
+It would be more stable to test against a REST interface that returned all users as JSON, though this would not test the user facing table, the tests could fairly easily be adapted to test such an interface.
 ## Notes
 Slack codechallenge app has these permissions:
     * View information about a user’s identity, granted by 1 team member